MoonPoet/xaprb-src/content/blog/2006/javascript-date-formatting-benchmarks.md

 Here's a graph of the times.
 The algorithms are in alphabetical order:

 <img src="/media/2006/05/date-formatting-benchmark.png" alt="JavaScript date-formatting benchmark" height="311" width="463" />
-Obviously, the method I use is much faster -- between 3.15 and 4.89 times faster.
-Here are the results as numbers in a table. **WARNING**: If you click on the links to the benchmarks, your browser will probably freeze for the better part of a minute on a fast machine -- maybe longer on a slow machine.
+Obviously, the method I use is much faster---between 3.15 and 4.89 times faster.
+Here are the results as numbers in a table. **WARNING**: If you click on the links to the benchmarks, your browser will probably freeze for the better part of a minute on a fast machine---maybe longer on a slow machine.

 | Algorithm | Time (sec) | Relative Time | Link to benchmark |
 |-----------|-----:|--------------:|-------------------|